hihithisisme/mob/README.md

 For example if you want use IntelliJ the configuration option would look like this: `MOB_OPEN_COMMAND=idea %s`

+### Use a fixed base branch

+Say your team typically branches off the same primary branch.
+It is redundant to state the base branch.
+Setting `MOB_FIXED_BASE_BRANCH` can allow you to remove the base branch name from the wip branch naming convention.

+For example, without setting `MOB_FIXED_BASE_BRANCH`, you will have `mob/main-feature1` as the wip branch name.
+Setting `MOB_FIXED_BASE_BRANCH=main` will cause the wip branch to be `mob/feature1` instead.

 ## More on Installation

 ### Known Issues